yetanalytics/flint/doc/triple.md

 **NOTE:** Variables are not allowed in triples in `DELETE DATA` OR `INSERT DATA` clauses.

 **NOTE:** Technically literals are allowed in subject position according to the SPARQL spec, but no RDF implementation accepts that, so Flint does not allow for subject literals either.

+**NOTE:** SPARQL has [syntactic sugar](https://www.w3.org/TR/sparql11-query/#collections) for easy writing of RDF lists, but for simplicity that is not implemented in Flint.

 ## Property Paths